 Proceed on Own applies to students ages 8 and above.
 These students are permitted, with parent/legal guardian signature, to get off the school bus at the designated stop and proceed on their own.
-However, if the parents or legal guardians want their child to be met at the bus, they should not check the Proceed on Own box on the emergency information form.
+However, if the parents or legal guardians want their child to be met at the bus, they should not check "yes" under the Proceed on Own box while completing the PowerSchool registration process.